Policy article in Arctic Yearbook 2020

 Cordis Service Pack on Climate Services published in November 2020

-How climate services can help decision taking in a changing climate: Stories from Horizon 2020 projects: Climate services turn scientific knowledge on climate variability and change into actionable information that can be exploited by a wide range of users, including public authorities, businesses and the public.
-The information allows the users to account for the effects of climate change into their decision making, thereby minimising risks and seizing available opportunities to achieve a more resilient society and economy.
+A recent publication highlights how climate services can help decision taking in a changing climate, using stories from Horizon 2020 projects.
 This CORDIS Results Pack focuses on 10 EU-funded projects that have developed vital tools and expertise to help mitigate the impacts of a changing climate through the application of climate services.

 Blue-Action is featured with an article on "New tools to combat the ripple effects of a warming Arctic": https://cordis.europa.eu/article/id/422464-blue-action-reveals-new-tools-to-combat-the-ripple-effects-of-a-warming-arctic